 The above statement highlights the ministry of the altar server.
 The Vatican Council expressed the importance of having a number of ministers, in addition to the priest, for the fullest celebration of the liturgy.
 In the spirit of the ongoing renewal liturgy requires that Altar Servers are lay men and women, girls and boys, who are designated to assist the priest and the deacon at Mass.
-Ordinarily, they are responsible for the cross, the candles, the incense and the censer.
-They hold the book for the priest at the chair, assist the priest during the preparation of the gifts, and they wash the hands of the priest.
+Ordinarily, they are responsible for the cross, the candles, the bells, the incense and the censer.
+They hold the book for the priest at the chair, assist the priest during the preparation of the gifts, lavabo (washing of the hands of the priest).
 In general, they assist the priest and deacon when necessary.
 (General Instruction of the Roman Missal – GIRM #100).

 It is important that altar servers have an enthusiasm for public prayer and they actively participate in the liturgy as they listen, sing and pray with the entire assembly.